ChaitanayaKulkarni/nvmftests/README.md

         5.2.
 Running all the testcases :-
             from $NVMFTESTSHOME/tests
             # nose2 --verbose
+        5.3 Running all the testcases from makefile :- from #NVMFTESTSHOME
+            # make run

     Some notes on execution:-
-        In the current implementation, it uses file backed loop device on the target side.
+        In the current implementation, it uses file backed loop device or null_blk on the target side.
 For some testcase execution, a new file is created and linked with loop device.
-It expects that "/mnt/" has enough space available to store backend files which are used for target namespaces.
-        Please edit the target subsystems and namespace configuration in nvmftests.json and size of the loop device on the target side in the nvmf_test.py according to your need.
+It expects that "mount_path" in the nvmftests.json has enough space available to store backend files which are used for target namespaces.
+Please edit the target subsystems and namespace configuration, size of the loop device backed file on the target side in the $NVMFTESTSHOME/tests/config/nvmftests.json
+        according to your need.

         For host and target setup, you may have to configure timeout (sleep()) values in the code to make sure previous steps are completed successfully and resources are online before executing next the steps.
-        We are planning to make these sleeps configurable in future releases.
+        We are planning to make these sleeps configurable in future release.

 6. Logging
 ----------